 Even if you can't get inexpensive insurance from your state government, there are many ways for low-income drivers to reduce car insurance costs.
 Some of these options are straightforward, and others require careful consideration.

-Shop Around: The simplest and most effective way to save is to shop around for the cheapest rates.
-Different car insurance companies can offer remarkably different prices for the same driver, so if you haven't collected multiple quotes, you may be missing out on the lowest price.
-It can also be worth it to check back periodically to see if competing insurers will offer you better rates, even if you got the best deal when you purchased your insurance.
+It can also be worth it to check back periodically to see if competing insurers will offer you better rates, even if you got your best deal when you purchased your insurance.
 Companies constantly adjust how they calculate their rates, so you may be eligible for new savings that didn't apply before.

 Most car insurers also offer extra discounts to promote safety and responsibility behind the wheel.
 Each insurer offers different discounts, but many are similar.
 Ask your insurance company about the discounts it offers.